Alberta PNP (AAIP) 2026: All Streams Explained

 Common Mistakes to Avoid

-The most frequent application failures come from: applying for the AOS while on "maintained status" instead of a valid permit (rejected outright), submitting a WEOI for an ineligible occupation (taxi drivers, secondary school teachers, home child care providers, and others are explicitly excluded), and choosing an employer whose gross annual revenue is below $400,000 (disqualifies the job offer entirely).
+The most frequent application failures come from: applying for the AOS while on "maintained status" instead of a valid permit (which can make the application ineligible), submitting a WEOI for an ineligible occupation (taxi drivers, secondary school teachers, home child care providers, and others are explicitly excluded), and choosing an employer whose gross annual revenue is below $400,000 without checking the applicable employer support-cap rules.

 If you are close to a permit expiry, the timeline risk is real.
 The AOS alone takes 8–11 months at the provincial stage.